Degree Requirements: Bachelor of Architecture

 • Science, Technology, and Society

 Students must apply in advance of completing their coursework to be considered for the minor.
 Approval from the dean of the School of Architecture is required for the minor.
-Additional information is available from the Office of the Dean of Humanities and Social Sciences.
+Additional information about the Humanities & Social Sciences Minor is available here

 View Complete Program Description >